marcoslozina/java-springboot-reactive-hexagonal-multimodule-template/README.md

 ## 🌱 Overview

 **Template Service** is a production-ready backend starter built with **Hexagonal Architecture**, reactive programming, and cloud-native best practices.
-It provides a clean and extensible foundation for building secure, observable, and testable microservices.
+It provides a clean and extensible foundation for building secure, observable, and testable microservices..

 ---